indimail/indimail-virtualdomains/.github/README-indimail.md

 Activ Date    : (127.0.0.1) Tue Jul  2 09:33:55 2019
 Delivery Time : No Mails Delivered yet / Per Day Limit not configured
 ```
 You will notice two additional fields - the hex salted password `a8bac1a24c7aa2725630c9ab6813a631b366c79c6bc959bf344d3af8e685a375` and the clear text password `supersecret` following it (separated by a colon).
-This kind of password will allow you to use AUTH PLAIN, LOGIN, all CRAM methods and all SCRAM / SCRAM-PLUS methods.
+This kind of password will allow you to use AUTH PLAIN, LOGIN, XOAUTH2 and all CRAM methods and all SCRAM / SCRAM-PLUS methods.
 When you set passwords using the -m and -C argument to [vadddomain(1)](https://github.com/indimail/indimail-mta/wiki/vadddomain.1), [vadduser(1)](https://github.com/indimail/indimail-mta/wiki/vadduser.1), [vgroup(1)](https://github.com/indimail/indimail-mta/wiki/vgroup.1), [vpasswd(1)](https://github.com/indimail/indimail-mta/wiki/vpasswd.1), [vmoduser(1)](https://github.com/indimail/indimail-mta/wiki/vmoduser.1), CRAM authentication will not require setting of the environment variable **ENABLE_CRAM**.
 But the problem with enabling CRAM auth methods is that attackers can get hold of the clear text passwords for all your users in case your database is stolen.
 Apart from the clear text password, the hex salted password too allows the attacker to impersonate both client and the server.
 If you use SCRAM authentication, you can disable all CRAM authentication methods and not use the -<b>C</b> argument to [vpasswd(1)](https://github.com/indimail/indimail-mta/wiki/vpasswd.1) (or [vmoduser(1)](https://github.com/indimail/indimail-mta/wiki/vmoduser.1).
 This will give you the safety of of having all your passwords encrypted in the database.

 ## Authentication SMTP mechanism in qmail-smtpd